Egglescliffe: Governance

-The second element of Egglescliffe is from Old English clif, 'steep slope'.
-The first element has been etymologised as Latin ecclesia 'church' or the form it took when borrowed into Cumbric, represented today by Welsh eglwys.
-However, the first element could also be from an Anglo-Saxon personal name like Ecgi or Ecgel, in which case the name means 'Ecgel's steep slope'.

 Geography

 The parish is divided by railway lines, such as the Tees Valley line and Northallerton–Eaglescliffe line.
-Vehicles can only get from the east to west of the parish to its far south or into the Preston parish, there are two pedestrian bridges and an underpass.
+Vehicles can only get from the east to west of the parish to its far south or via the A66 road.

-The parish includes the villages of Egglescliffe, Eaglescliffe and Urlay Nook.
-They are also multiple housing estates; Millfield, Kingsmead, Sunningdale, Hunters Green and Orchard Estate.
+The parish includes the villages of Egglescliffe, Eaglescliffe, Sunningdale and Orchard.
+Urlay Nook and the former Allens West site are in development.
+There is also an industrial estate which includes the former Whitley Springs farm buildings.

 The main road through eastern parish is the A135 Yarm Road which was part of the old route of the A19 until the 1970s when it was diverted east of Thornaby.
 The A67 runs through the west of the parish.
 Nearby large towns include Stockton-on-Tees (north), Middlesbrough (north east), Darlington (west) and Hartlepool (north east).